s-webber/projog-examples/README.md

 `debugging-prolog-from-java` provides an example of how to obtain debug information for Prolog queries called from a Java application.

+`tfilter` provides an example of how to use `tfilter/3` in Prolog queries called from a Java application.

 ## See Also

 Examples of larger applications where Projog is used to integrate rules written in Prolog with a graphical user interface written in Java: